 2.3.1 Lift Generation.

 Lift is very important for flight.
 Flight is a phenomenon that has long been a part of the natural world.
-Birds’ fly not only by flapping their wings and gliding with their wings outstretched for long distances but based on principles of physical science.
+Birds fly not only by flapping their wings and gliding with their wings outstretched for long distances but based on principles of physical science.
 An Ornithopter as a man made, heavier than air, aircraft, rely on these same principles to overcome the force of gravity and achieve flight.
 Heavier than air flight is made possible by the careful balance of the four fundamental forces: lift, thrust, drag and weight.
 These four forces act directly on the flying body.

 Lift is the force that utilizes the fluid continuity and Newton’s Laws to create a force perpendicular to the flow of fluid.
 Lift is opposed by weight as it is the force that pulls things towards the ground.
 Thrust is the force that moves things through the air while drag is the aerodynamic force that reduces speed as a result of air resistance.